sparkplug23/PulSar/README.md

-UNDERDEVELOPMENT -- Not ready for public use until v1.0 is reached

 # Home Automation Control System (HACS)

 Firmware for _ESP8266_ and _ESP32_ based devices for integration with smart home systems.
 Written with VSCode IDE and PlatformIO.